tapdata/idaas/README.md

 Provide "Read your writes" as well as "Causal Consistency" guarantees under circumstances where stronger consistency is required to ensure user experience.

-#### DaaS Development Kit
+#### Plugin Development Kit

-Development Kit including easy to use APIs and commands to facilitate rapid data development activities.
+iDaaS is designed with a pluggable architecture.
+With Plugin Development Kit, one may quickly build custom source, targets & processors to extend the functionality.

-## More Key Features
+## More Features

 #### Comprehensive Data Source Support